 Suing for a Car Accident Injury in Florida Six Months Later

 Four years might feel like plenty of time in which to file a personal injury lawsuit.
-However, even though it might appear that you have a significant amount of time to make a decision, it is crucial to contact The Law Offices of Prosper Shaked as soon as possible.
+However, even though it might appear that you have a significant amount of time to make a decision, it is crucial to contact Prosper Shaked Accident Injury Attorneys PA as soon as possible.
 Keep in mind that building a successful personal injury case takes time, resources, and, most importantly, evidence.

 Our office will want to talk with eyewitnesses, review police reports, and investigate the accident scene as close to the date of the accident as possible.
 Critical information could be lost if you fail to act in a timely fashion, especially if you wait years from the time of the accident.
 Substantial changes could take place at or around the accident scene; evidence could be lost or misplaced; and eyewitnesses might no longer be available to answer questions or testify.